 Vidarikand consists of tuberous roots of Ipomoea digitata.
 As per Ayurveda, it is a good nutrient, energizer, and aphrodisiac.
 It is sweet, galactagogue, spermatogenic, cooling, greasy, diuretic and calms burning sensations in the body.

 Vidarikand has emmenagogue, significant oestrogenic and progesteronogenic activities with no toxicity.
 It is highly effective in dysmenorrhoea, dysfunctional uterine bleeding and in menopausal syndrome.
-It improves quality and quantity of breast milk.
+It improves the quality and quantity of breast milk.
 Vidarikand increases serum prolactin level and thereby increases lactation.
 For a lack of milk after childbirth, 5 g of powder is given to mothers in cow’s milk.

 Nigella Sativa Seeds

 Kalonji is contraindicated in pregnancy, as the seeds can cause miscarriage in large dose.